Michelangelo Architect: Precedents, Innovation, Influence

 We begin with Medicean Florence under Lorenzo the Magnificent and with the Early Renaissance legacy of Brunelleschi, Michelozzo, and Giuliano da Sangallo.
 Following Michelangelo’s footsteps, we move to High Renaissance Rome, with the achievements of Bramante, Raphael and Michelangelo himself.
 Returning to Florence, we investigate the Mannerist experimentation of Michelangelo and others in the 1520s and consider the acceptance and rejection of this idiom by Giulio Romano in Mantua and Jacopo Sansovino in Venice.
 Michelangelo’s mature and late styles in Counter- Reformation Rome and the principles of Renaissance space-making at the urban scale conclude the course.

-In addition, a final paper or project is required.
-If a paper, it should have a text of 12 pages plus images, notes and bibliography, on any topic relevant to the course.
-A project could take any form desired with the consent of the instructor, but would most probably be a digital reconstruction of an unfinished or altered project by Michelangelo or another Renaissance architect.
+A final paper or project is required.
+If a paper, it should have a text of 12 pages (12 pt double-spaced in Word, not Acrobat) and, in addition to the text, it should have images, notes and bibliography.
+The subject may be any topic relevant to the course and must be approved by me.
+A project could take any form desired and also requires my consent.
+It would most probably be a digital reconstruction of an unfinished or altered project by Michelangelo or another Renaissance architect.
+The paper or the project should apply knowledge from the course and will equal 40% of your final grade.